Why Prefab Toilet Buildings Outperform Concrete/Masonry Construction

 | Vandalism | Large flat surfaces like painted concrete, masonry or tiles are a prime target for graffiti.
 Concrete toilets withstand impacts well, but when serious damage occurs sectional replacement is not possible and patching or repainting is costly | Internal MiniOrb sheeting resists graffiti and tagging through its ribbed surface and robustness, and can be cleaned more easily.
 Tough linings and cladding with fully welded steel framing are highly impact resistant, and individual sheets can be replaced quickly if they are damaged |

-| Maintenance | Walls are usually sealed to the floor, so achieving a high quality clean is time consuming.
-Grout lines and porous materials tend to retain dirt and odour over time | Durable, easy to clean materials and gaps under walls allow efficient wash downs with a pressure cleaner and suitable chemicals so a consistent, high quality clean is easier to achieve |
+| Maintenance | Walls are usually sealed to the floor, so achieving a high-quality clean is time consuming.
+Grout lines and porous materials tend to accumulate grime and odours over time | Durable, easy-to-clean materials and gaps under walls allow efficient wash downs with a pressure cleaner and suitable chemicals.
+It is easier to get a consistent, high-quality clean |

-| Asset life | Typically 30+ years, but long term condition depends heavily on maintenance quality and timely repairs | Comparable 30+ year structural life, with details and materials selected specifically for maximum durability in harsh public environments |
+| Asset life | Typically 30+ years, but long-term condition depends heavily on quality maintenance and timely repairs | Comparable 30+ year structural life, with details and materials selected specifically for maximum durability in harsh public environments |

-| Upfront cost | On site construction with multiple trades generally results in high upfront cost that is difficult to justify on a whole of life basis | Often 40–50% cheaper than concrete or blockwork options while delivering comparable lifespan and lower maintenance requirements |
+| Upfront cost | On site construction with many tradespeople generally means high upfront cost that is difficult to justify over the life of the asset | Often 40–50% cheaper than concrete or blockwork options while delivering comparable lifespan and lower maintenance requirements |

-| Lifetime cost | More difficult maintenance and repairs can drive higher whole of life costs and may lead to earlier replacement | Lower upfront cost, easier maintenance and better design for cleaning combine to reduce whole of life cost for the same or better service life |
+| Lifetime cost | Increasingly difficult maintenance and repairs can driver up whole of life costs and may lead to earlier replacement | Lower upfront cost, easier maintenance and simpler, faster cleaning combine to reduce whole of life cost while providing the same or better service life |

-| Construction speed and disruption | Built entirely on site with multiple trades, leading to longer programs, higher labour costs, more waste and more disruption to the community | Prefabricated modular kit form system enables fast, accurate installation with less waste, lower on site cost and reduced disruption |
+| Construction speed and disruption | Built entirely on site with skilled tradespeople, meaning a longer project, higher labour costs, more waste and more disruption to the community | Prefabricated modular kit form system enables fast, accurate installation with less waste, lower on-site cost and reduced disruption |

-| User experience | Can perform well initially, but concrete finishes and retained odours can make buildings feel dark and uninviting as they age | Designed to stay fresh, light and comfortable for users throughout the asset life, with better ventilation and internal finishes |
+| User experience | Can perform well initially, but concrete finishes and the increasing presence of odours can make buildings feel dark and uninviting as they age | Designed to stay fresh and comfortable for users throughout the asset life, with better ventilation and longer-lasting internal finishes |

 | Design and appearance | Blockwork is flexible but concrete is limited in form once poured.
-Appearance is generally solid but can be harder to adapt or refresh over time | Modular system supports a wide range of floorplans, materials and finishes so the building can complement the surrounding open space and future changes |
+Appearance is generally solid but can be harder to adapt or refresh over time | Modular system supports many floorplans, materials and finishes so the building can complement the surrounding open space and support future changes |

 In Closing